-Oh Sir Charles...what more can be said about the trials and tribulations of the Charles Barkley golf swing.
+Oh the Charles Barkley golf swing...what more can be said about the trials and tribulations of Sir Charles.
+You have got to give the man credit.
 He has gone through this in a very public manner.
 Most people get first tee jitters when they partnered with someone for the first time.
-He was doing all of this in celebrity pro-ams and on Hank Haney's golf channel show.
+He was going through major golf challenges while still playing in celebrity pro-ams and participating on Hank Haney's golf channel show.
 I don't know how many people could be so public with the state of his golf game.

 There have been millions of people voicing their opinion on how to fix the Charles Barkley golf swing.
 I don't claim to have the miracle answer for him, however I do believe we can all learn from his experience.
 So I will throw in my two cents regarding his golf swing in the hopes that it helps anybody with remotely the same swing issues.

 If I were to meet Charles Barkley tomorrow I would start by taking a scene from the Tom Selleck movie "Mr. Baseball".
 There is a great scene where he is working on his baseball swing with the Japanese manager at a golf driving range.
 The manager would toss up a golf ball and he would have to hit it.
 They did this over and over again.
 He complained the whole time...until he finally said "I want to hit baseballs!".
 That is when they stopped and the manager smiled at Selleck's character.